 Among those aged 25 to 65, just over one-third (35%) of off-reserve First Nations people had a literacy score of level 3 or higher, while the figure was 50% for Métis.
 In comparison, 57% of non-Aboriginal individuals had a literacy score of level 3 or higher (Chart 1).
 At the same time, almost one-quarter (24%) of off-reserve First Nations people and 40% of Métis had higher levels of numeracy, compared with 49% of their non-Aboriginal counterparts.

-4. Self-esteem: poverty, broken families, racism, stereotypes, discrimination, few role models all contribute to low self esteem.
+4. Self-esteem: poverty, broken families, racism, stereotypes, discrimination, and few role models all contribute to low self-esteem.
 It’s hard to present well in a job interview when one is struggling with low self-esteem.

-5. Poverty and poor housing: Many First Nations children, living on-reserve, start each day in an overcrowded, inadequate home that likely is in need of repairs, has asbestos, mould, and may not have drinking water.
-Unhealthy living conditions affect a person’s mental and physical well being.
+5. Poverty and poor housing: Many First Nations children, living on-reserve, start each day in an overcrowded, inadequate home that likely is in need of repairs, has asbestos, and mould, and may not have drinking water.
+Unhealthy living conditions affect a person’s mental and physical well-being.

 "One in five Indigenous people lived in a dwelling that was in need of major repairs in 2016